We compare what's there to find the best deals for you.

 You're now signed up.
 Great deals will soon be delivered to your inbox.

 We compare prices from hundreds of airlines so you can find the best deal for you.

 The main gateway for the Costa del Sol is Málaga Airport (AGP), officially Málaga-Costa del Sol Airport, which is located just south of Málaga city.

-In 2016, Málaga Airport will handle over 10,000 international flights, a healthy proportion of which depart from or are bound for the UK.
+In 2017, Málaga Airport expects to see more than 13 million passengers pass through its gates, a healthy proportion of whom will arrive from or are bound for the UK.
 This is hardly surprising, when you consider the throngs of British holidaymakers who head here, not to mention the many thousands of expat Brits who are living the migrant Mediterranean dream.

 Costa del Sol flights from UK airports typically take around three hours, around 15 minutes less if you fly from London, more if you take off from Edinburgh.
 This means that you can wake up in soggy Britain and be in the sun-soaked Costa del Sol for lunch.

 During summer, dozens of daily direct flights leave from the UK at various times, so you can avoid the dreaded middle-of-the-night airport trek.